JGAVEN/Lego-GPT/docs/SPRINT_PLAN_LATEST.md

 * Consolidate older sprint plans.
 * Expand deployment instructions with best practices.

-## Sprint 4 – Continuous benchmarking
+## Sprint 4 – Continuous benchmarking (completed)
 * Automate the scalability benchmark in CI for regressions.
+* Added a stub server benchmark step in CI.

 ## Sprint 5 – Community example library
 * Curate a gallery of example builds and shareable prompts.